xhypheno/Test-Lab/README.md

 ### Customizing sign-up behavior
 The sign-up form uses [Formspree](https://formspree.io/) by default.
 Replace the sample Formspree URL in `index.html` with your own endpoint to start receiving form submissions in your email.

+The included `script.js` submits the form asynchronously and displays a status message below the form.
+If you prefer a different behavior, adjust the script accordingly.